agendav/agendav/doc/source/admin/upgrading.rst

   $ ./bin/agendavcli migrations:migrate

-Please, note that this requires you have created a ``database.php`` file with a valid configuration to connect your database.
+Please, note that this requires you have created a ``settings.php`` file with a valid configuration to connect your database.